 NIRCam Coronagraphic Occulting Masks and Lyot Stops

-JWST NIRCam coronagraphy offers round and bar occulting masks paired with pupil plane Lyot stops, yielding inner working angles ranging from 0.13" to 0.89" HWHM (half-width at half-maximum).
+NIRCam coronagraphy offers 3 round and 2 tapered bar occulting masks paired with apodizing Lyot stops that allow high-contrast imaging with nominal inner working angles (IWAs) ranging from 0.23" to 0.61".

 On this page

 When centered on a bright point source, an occulting mask blocks the core of the point spread function (PSF).
-Diffracted light remaining in the PSF wings is blocked by a corresponding Lyot stop in the pupil plane.
-The pairing of the occulting mask and Lyot stop constitutes a "Lyot coronagraph," which enables high-contrast imaging of faint features near bright point sources.
+Diffracted light in the wings of the PSF is apodized by a Lyot stop in the pupil plane.
+Together, the occulting mask and Lyot stop constitute a "Lyot coronagraph," which enables high-contrast imaging (HCI) of faint features near bright point sources.

 Occulting masks